kitft/funsearch/README.md

        sequence = pickle.load(f)
    # Use sequence as needed

-If you want each element of the sequence to have performance logged separately, use the pkl file as your input to the funsearch runasync command.
+If you want each element of the sequence to have performance logged separately, use the pkl file (or its equivalent json) as your input to the funsearch runasync command.

 ```